-In April 2005 the Board adopted the TOP SHIPS INC. 2005 Stock Incentive Plan which was amended and restated in December 2009, or the Plan, under which our officers, key employees and directors may be granted options to acquire common stock.
-A total of 1,000,000 shares of common stock were initially reserved for issuance under the Plan, which is administered by the Board.
-The number of shares of common stock reserved for issuance under the Plan is currently 12,000,000.
-The Plan also provides for the issuance of stock appreciation rights, dividend equivalent rights, restricted stock, unrestricted stock units, and performance shares at the discretion of our Board of Directors.
+In April 2005, our Board of Directors adopted our 2005 Stock Incentive Plan, which was amended and restated in December 2009, or the Plan, under which our officers, key employees and directors may be granted options to acquire common stock.
+A total of 33,333 shares of common stock were initially reserved for issuance under the Plan, which is administered by the Board of Directors.
+The number of shares of common stock reserved for issuance under the Plan is currently 400,000.
+The Plan also provides for the issuance of stock appreciation rights, dividend equivalent rights, restricted stock, unrestricted stock, restricted stock units, and performance shares at the discretion of our Board of Directors.
 The Plan expires 10 years from the date of its adoption.
-Please see "Item 18 - Financial Statements - Note 15 - Stock Incentive Plan" describing grants provided since the Plan's adoption.
-Below is a description of the grants provided pursuant to our equity incentive plan in our last financial year.
+Please see "Item 18.
+Financial Statements-Note 14-Stock Incentive Plan" describing grants provided since the Plan's adoption.

-In 2010, we granted an aggregate of 1,308,809 restricted and unrestricted shares of our common stock to our senior management, representing an aggregate compensation cost for such restricted and unrestricted share awards of \$2 million.
+In 2010, we granted an aggregate of 130,880 restricted and unrestricted shares of our common stock to our senior management, representing an aggregate compensation cost for such restricted and unrestricted share awards of \$2.0 million.